Ethereal Veiled Existence

-Ethereal Veiled Existence is the second demo, home recorded by Dutch symphonic black metal band Carach Angren.
+Ethereal Veiled Existence is the first EP by Dutch symphonic black metal band Carach Angren.
 All tracks are based on a haunting called Brown Lady of Raynham Hall, known from the worlds' most famous ghost-picture, taken in 1936.
 Recorded & produced at the Wijers residence in Well (Netherlands) during August/September 2005.
 It was limited to 300 copies.

 Track listing

 Personnel

 Credits adapted from the album's liner notes.